You are viewing this site in staging mode. Click in this bar to return to normal site.

 How and when will I be involved in planning my child’s education?

 Home/School communication is considered to be extremely important at Broadwater.
 Any concerns or advice from the home environment is valued and could be taken into account when planning for the individual child.
-The forum for this will be the SEND review meetings with the class teacher and the Inclusion Manager.
+The forum for this will be the SEND review meetings with the class teacher and the SENCO/ SEND Teacher.
 Each child will have a “Pupil Profile” up-dated once a term.
 This will detail the profile of the child; their strengths and needs, the additional provision for the term, present progress across the core subjects and the expected outcomes.
 The parent's and pupil’s opinions are considered essential to the profile.

 Do you offer any parent training or learning events?